How much compensation can I claim for an accident at a fairground/funfair?

 - Proof of expenses – You will be able to make a claim for any out of pocket expenses you have encountered due to the accident.
 In order to receive this type of fairground accident payout, you will need to have proof, such as receipts.
 Common out of pocket expenses include loss of income, counselling costs, travel expenses, and the cost of childcare.

-One question we often get asked is: how much money will I receive for my fairground accident claim?
+One question we often get asked is ‘how much money will I receive for my fairground accident claim?’.
 Unfortunately, we cannot provide you with a definitive answer to this question.
-You may come across other companies that claim to, or you may have found a fairground accident compensation calculator online, but it is important to know that they cannot provide you with an accurate amount either.
+You may come across other companies that claim to, or you may have found a fairground accident compensation calculator online but it is important to know that they cannot provide you with an accurate amount either.
 It is impossible to do so.
-This is because there are many variables involved, and every case is different.
-However, what we can do is provide you with the average fairground accident compensation amounts for the most common injuries.
-Take a look at this table for more information:
+This is because there are many variables involved that they are not capable of considering.

 |Reason for compensation||Typical compensation amount||Comments|